NixOS/nix-mode/README.md

 ## Other Nix Modes

 @shlevy has an excellent major mode for integrating nix-shell into emacs.
 It is available at [shlevy/nix-buffer](https://github.com/shlevy/nix-buffer).

+@travisbhartwell also have some modes dealing with Nix.
+They are available at [travisbhartwell/nix-emacs](https://github.com/travisbhartwell/nix-emacs).